The Early Years

 The Winds of Change Turn in Our Favor!

-The medical center was also going through growing pains, and was also looking for adjacent properties for expansion.
-Property around the hospital began to rise in value at a steady rate.
-The LCU Board received word from an independent source that IPS Services and Uniform Shop located at 700 St. Landry Street (originally the Metropolitan Life Insurance building) was going out of business, making the building available for a new tenant.
-The partner-owner of the real estate was contacted about a possible lease.
-In the discussion, an offer by the Board Chairman to “purchase” the real estate was also explored.
-Lease/purchase cost over 30 years was compared, lending to a recommendation to purchase if the property would be offered for sale.
-The partners ultimately agreed to sell the property.
-A letter was sent to the National Credit Union Administration requesting the approval to purchase the property and begin renovations.
+The LCU Board received word from an independent source that IPS Services and Uniform Shop located at 700 St. Landry Street was going out of business, making the building available for a new tenant.
+The Board Chairman made a recommendation to purchase the real estate.
 With speedy approval from NCUA, the architectural firm of Guidry, Beasley Architects was contracted.
-An independent contractor was hired to remove green asbestos tile before construction began.
+An independent contractor was hired to begin construction.

 In August 2001, renovation was completed.
 A ribbon cutting ceremony and open house was held on September 5, 2001.
-Members began to enjoy a new location just a few steps across St. Landry Street, a spacious business lobby, drive-thru service, 24-hour drop, dual-layer security for employees and assets, private offices for member loan applications, and spacious parking in the rear of the building.
-An additional Member Service Representative was hired part-time for drive-thru traffic relief and debit card service.
-With membership increasing, this new position was expanded to full-time in January 2002.
+Members began to enjoy a new location.
+The new building had a spacious business lobby, drive-thru service, 24-hour drop, dual-layer security for employees and assets, private offices for member loan applications, and spacious parking in the rear of the building.

 In 2003, the LCU Board embarked on a new strategic plan, which included continued growth in membership.
-The Board investigated expansion of services that would include home equity loans as a way to help assets grow at higher bearing interest.
-Southwest Corp, a federally insured company, was at that time paying very low interest on investments.
+The Board investigated expansion of services that would include Home Equity loans as a way to help assets grow at higher bearing interest.

-Also in 2003, with the potential of home equity loans, LCU investigated expansion of its field of membership.
+Also in 2003, with the potential of Home Equity loans, LCU investigated expansion of its field of membership.
 The Board contacted the administration of Acadian Ambulance to see if the company could benefit by joining this field of membership as a benefit to their employees.
 Acadian Ambulance was interested in a partnership of this kind, and the company compared LCU with at least one other Credit Union to see what would benefit their employees the most.
-Acadian Ambulance chose LCU as a partner because of its similar medical environment, and the vast access by their employees to Capitol One ATMs in Texas, Louisiana and Mississippi.
+Acadian Ambulance chose LCU as a partner because of its similar medical environment.

 Name Change & Expansion of Services!

-Our members are familiar with the many services offered by their Credit Union over the years that have made a difference in their personal and household financial planning.
-But little did our members know about the extended planning the Board of Directors made on their behalf.
-While many Credit Unions have struggled in the financial challenges of the past years, your Lourdes Hospital Federal Credit Union has maintained strong capital through its five-star rating and with NCUA admiration.
-Beginning in 2011 the Board has received approval from NCUA to expand our field of membership to include all medical personnel, physician, hospitals and medical services in surrounding parishes.
-We have also received approval to change our corporate name that will help meet our strategic plan of growth in services.
-Your credit union has changed its identity to “Acadiana Medical Federal Credit Union” (AMFCU) to meet our vision for growth in the beyond our present service area.
+Lourdes Hospital Federal Credit Union maintained a strong capital through its five-star rating and with NCUA admiration.
+Beginning in 2011 the Board received approval from NCUA to expand our field of membership to include all medical personnel, physicians, hospitals and medical services in surrounding parishes.
+We had also received approval to change our corporate name that would help to meet the strategic plan of growth in services.
+Your credit union changed its name to “Acadiana Medical Federal Credit Union” (AMFCU) to meet our vision for growth to the beyond our present service area.

 The main Credit Union office would remain in its present location allowing personal window and drive-thru service to our members.

 Ina Burchett announced her retirement in 2015 having maintained a “5-Star Rating” during her leadership.
-Pauline Miller had trained under Ms. Ina’s training and guidance and it was recommended to the Board of Directors for Ina’s replacement as manager of the Credit Union.
+Pauline Miller had been under Ms. Ina’s training and guidance and was recommended to the Board of Directors for Ms. Ina’s replacement as Manager of the Credit Union.

 Pauline Miller was unanimously approved by the Board by the Board of Directors and has shown her expertise in continuing the growth and services our members expect.